marc-jones/phd_thesis/content/03_winter/02_global.md

 ### Conclusions

-To investigate whether a cold requirement impacts the *B. napus* transcriptome at the global level, or as a more focussed effect, the transcriptomes from both Tapidor and Westar across the time series were compared.
+To investigate whether a cold requirement impacts the *B.\ napus* transcriptome at the global level, or as a more focussed effect, the transcriptomes from both Tapidor and Westar across the time series were compared.
-Analysis of variety specific expression of *B. napus* genes, and of variety specific numbers of expressed homologues for Arabidopsis genes , reveals that there are more Tapidor specific *B. napus* genes than Westar in the leaf.
+Analysis of variety specific expression of *B.\ napus* genes, and of variety specific numbers of expressed homologues for Arabidopsis genes, reveals that there are more Tapidor specific *B.\ napus* genes than Westar specific in the leaf.
 The leaf is the plant organ at which photoperiod is interpreted[@an_constans_2004; @suarez_lopez_constans_2001; @samach_distinct_2000; @yoo_constans_2005; @kobayashi_pair_1999] and also plays a role in sensing the vernalization response[@wellensiek_leaf_1961; @michaels_flowering_1999; @searle_transcription_2006].
 An expanded set of genes expressed exclusively in Tapidor could represent increased sensory machinery in the leaf in the winter variety relative to the spring variety, in line with the increased vernalization sensitivity of Tapidor.
-This is especially interesting given that *FLC* has been found to influence the activity of the circadian clock[@edwards_flowering_2006]
+This is especially interesting given that *FLC* has been found to influence the activity of the circadian clock[@edwards_flowering_2006].
-In addition, it is interesting that the percentage of *B. napus* genes expressed in both varieties (Figure \ref{figure:3xx:varietyvenn}) is larger than the percentage of genes expressed in both tissues in Westar (Figure \ref{figure:211:venn}).
+In addition, it is interesting that the percentage of *B.\ napus* genes expressed in both varieties (Figure \ref{figure:3xx:varietyvenn}) is larger than the percentage of genes expressed in both tissues in Westar (Figure \ref{figure:211:venn}).
 This reveals that the occurrence of variety specific expression is lower than tissue specific expression within a variety, suggesting that the tissue dissection was successful at enriching for apex tissue.

-The results from the SOM clustering reveals that, in the apex, the vernalization requirement delays the upregulation of genes enriched for GO terms associated with flower development.
+The results from the SOM clustering reveal that there is delayed upregulation of genes associated with flower development in the apex of Tapidor, the variety with a vernalization requirement.
 This is fully expected given the role the vernalization pathway plays in repressing the floral transition.
 What the correlation analysis uncovers, however, is that global transcriptional responses are also delayed in Tapidor relative to Westar.
 Therefore, in the apex, vernalization seems to have a large effect on the transcriptome to delay development.